Gantt Chart Templates

 Most used

-A live timeline that generates from your ClickUp task data.
-Dependencies auto-link, critical path updates in real time, and the schedule stays current when anyone changes a task.
+The Detailed Task Gantt framework built natively in ClickUp.
+Dependencies auto-link, the critical path updates in real time, and the schedule stays current when anyone changes a task.

 The Standard Timeline Gantt works for most projects.
 It handles the three things every schedule needs: task durations, dependency logic, and milestone visibility.
 If you are starting your first Gantt chart or managing a project under 50 tasks, start here.